noskisdead/dots/README.md

 4. Then, click on **"Apply all updates"** to apply the changes.

 ### To Do
+- [x] Switch to Discord
-- [x] Stop this Linux shit and start getting a better life
+- [ ] Stop this Linux shit and start getting a better life